The Generalization Ridge: Information Flow in Natural Language Generation: Conclusion

 \section{Conclusion}

-We present InfoRidge, an information-theoretic framework, to analyze how information evolves across layers in transformer language models.
-By estimating both predictive information and incremental information gain, we systematically characterize the dynamics of task-relevant signal propagation throughout the network.
-Our findings reveal a consistent \textit{generalization ridge} emerging in intermediate layers, where mutual information between the hidden representation and the target label reaches its peak.
+We introduce InfoRidge, an information-theoretic framework designed to trace and quantify how information evolves across layers in transformer-based language models for natural language generation.
+By estimating both predictive information and incremental information gain, we systematically characterize the layerwise dynamics of information flow, offering a principled view of how signals are refined, amplified, or diminished as they propagate through the network.
+Our findings reveal a consistent \textit{generalization ridge} emerging in intermediate layers, where mutual information between the hidden representation and the target label reaches its peak before gradually declining.
 This phenomenon reflects a fundamental trade-off between generalization and memorization as information flows deeper into the model.
-Residual scaling experiments further corroborate this interpretation, demonstrating the functional specialization of different layers—where intermediate blocks play a key role in supporting generalization, while deeper layers increasingly focus on memorization.
-Attention flow provides additional insight into where the model concentrates information.
-Taken together, these results offer a unified perspective on information flow in transformers for natural language generation and point to opportunities for enhancing model architecture, improving interpretability, and increasing robustness to distributional shifts.
+A similar pattern is observed in the multi-token setting.
+Attention analysis and residual scaling experiments offer complementary causal evidence supporting this observation.
+Taken together, these findings position InfoRidge as a comprehensive framework for diagnosing how language models internally manage information during natural language generation, while also revealing the structural mechanisms that govern the balance between generalization and memorization.